 The Real Cost of Downtime

-When evaluating VPS providers, calculate the true cost of downtime for your use case:
+When judging VPS providers, work out the real cost of downtime for your case:

 For an e-commerce site generating $10,000/day in revenue, one hour of downtime costs roughly $417.
-Paying an extra $50/month for reliable hosting seems like a bargain.
+An extra $50/month for reliable hosting looks cheap next to that.

-For a SaaS application with 1,000 paying customers, extended downtime can trigger churn that costs thousands in lost recurring revenue.
+For a SaaS application with 1,000 paying customers, extended downtime can trigger churn that wipes out thousands in recurring revenue.

-Even for personal projects, downtime during a potential investor demo or job interview can have career implications.
+Even for personal projects, going down during an investor demo or job interview can hurt your career.

 Choosing Your VPS Provider

-Based on three years of continuous monitoring, here's my decision framework:
+Based on three years of continuous monitoring, here is the decision framework I use:

 For mission-critical applications: Use tier-1 cloud providers with multi-region deployment.
 The extra cost is insurance against business-ending outages.